Monthly Archives: March 2010

 Nationalised Healthcare for America?

-Growing up in England in my first 26 years I was the recipient of excellent health care from the British nationalised system, the NHS.
-There was always the option of paying privately to have any surgery performed more promptly and avoiding the NHS waiting list.
-Friends even consulted specialty physicians (called ‘consultants’ in the NHS […]
+Growing up in England in my first 26 years, born immediately post WWII, I was the recipient of excellent health care from the brand new British nationalised health system, the NHS (National Health Service).
+There was always the option of paying privately to have any surgery performed more promptly and avoiding the NHS waiting list. […]

 A Totally Different Topic